GiorgioMB/bridgesampling_paper_code/README.md

 - **R files**: Scripts for setting up the statistical models, executing the bridgesampling algorithm, and processing the results.
 - **Stan files**: Stan models used to define the Bayesian models whose posteriors are being explored.
-- **Data files**: (If applicable) Data files used in the experiments, stored in an appropriate format.
+- **Data files**: Data files used in the experiments, stored in csv format.

 ## Getting Started